zhangrmatthew/storefronthkp/README.md

 ```

 ### Fetching All Items From Cart
 Note: the cart is only instantiated when an user adds a item to the cart.
 If all items are removed the cart will still exist.
-But the cart will not exist prior to any action by the user in interacting with the cart.
+But the cart will not exist prior to any action from the user interacting with the cart.

 ```
 GET /cart/view